NightKosh/Sophisticated-wolves/README.md

 ## Requirements
 1. [Forge](http://files.minecraftforge.net/) (check "build.gradle" file to know required forge version)
-   * Latest versions of Forge requires [Gradle 2.0](https://gradle.org/) or higher
+   * Latest versions of Forge requires [Gradle 2.0](https://gradle.org/) or higher(I used Gradle 7.5.1)
-2. "Master branch" version of mod requires [jdk 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)(do not forget to enable java 8 support in your IDE)
+2. "Master branch" version of mod requires [jdk 1.17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)(do not forget to enable support of apropriate java version in your IDE)

 ## Dependencies.
-**Be careful some of these API may not be updated yet, or may be bugged!**
+**Be careful some of these API may not be updated yet, or may be broken!**

 1. [Sophisticated wolves API](https://github.com/NightKosh/Sophisticated-wolves-API) (will be loaded as git submodule)

 ## Get started
 1. Clone mod repository
-2. [Download forge](http://files.minecraftforge.net/) and copy "gradlew.bat", "gradlew" files and "gradle" directory to mod folder
+2. [Download forge](http://files.minecraftforge.net/) and copy "gradlew.bat", "gradlew" files and "gradle" directory to mod folder(and any other files which may requires)
 3. Download mod's API
    * Download [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
       * Run next commands from mod folder: